LS-Instruments/MVC-Actors/README.md

 ### The "Remove View.vi"/"Send Remove View.vi" Methods

 ![](Media/Remove_View_Method.png)

 ![](Media/Send_Remove_View_Method.png)

 *Execute the **"Remove View.vi"** version from other Controller methods.
 If you want to remove views in any other manner, e.g. from an **"Actor Core.vi"** method then use **"Send Remove View.vi"***

-Stops and removes a View actor as specified by his name.
+Stops and removes a View as specified by his name.
 Can remove all the Views if the **"Remove All (F)"** is set to true

 ### The "Generate Controller Event.vi"/"Send Generate Controller Event.vi" Methods
 ![](Media/Generate_Controller_Event_Method.png)

 ![](Media/Send_Generate_Controller_Event_Method.png)

 This method generates/fires the Event wired to the input.
 Firing an event looks up all actors who registered to listen to this Event and sends to them this Event on a Zero Coupling based message defined during registration.
 Errors on broadcasting the event i.e. enqueuer of the registrant not existing, are ignored.

-**IMPORTANT** - Only call this method within actor core of your Controller Actor.
+**IMPORTANT** - Only call this method within actor core of your Controller.
 From helper loops call the Send Generate Event message to self.
 This is to make sure your actor works with all registered listeners.

 ### The "Send Read View Settings.vi" Method
 ![](Media/Send_Read_View_Settings_Method.png)

-Allows  the child controller to get the behavior of a View actor specified in the **View Name** by registering to the user defined event whose reference is accessible by the **View Settings Event Ref** property that will deliver the following settings:
+Allows  the child controller to get the behavior of a View specified in the **View Name** by registering to the user defined event whose reference is accessible by the **View Settings Event Ref** property that will deliver the following settings:

 ![](Media/View%20Settings.png)